-The Ontario Volunteer Service Award recognizes individual volunteers for continuous years of commitment and dedicated service to an organization.
+The Ontario Volunteer Service Awards recognize individual volunteers for continuous years of commitment and dedicated service to an organization.

 Adults are recognized for five, 10, 15, 20, 25, 30+, 40+, 50+ and 60+ years of continuous service.
 Youth (under the age of 24) are recognized for two of more years of continuous service.

-Organizations with more than one branch can nominate up to six volunteers per branch – seven if nominating at least one youth.
+Organizations with more than one branch location can nominate up to nine volunteers, in the same manner as mentioned above, per branch.

 The deadline is January 25 of each year.
 If January 25 falls on a weekend or holiday, nominations are accepted until 5:00 p.m. the following business day.